minibolt-guide/minibolt/guide/bonus/bitcoin/bitboxapp.md

 ### Tor

-If you have Tor installed on your computer, you can access your RaspiBolt remotely over Tor.
+If you have Tor installed on your computer, you can access your MiniBolt remotely over Tor.

 * In the sidebar, select `Settings` > `Enable tor proxy`
 * Enable it and confirm the proxy address (usually the default `127.0.0.1:9050`)